 Following the guidelines set by both the Scottish and UK Governments and Public Health Scotland we have decided that, regrettaby, the 2020 Coastal Path Charity Walk must be rescheduled.
 It will NOT now take place Sunday 10th May.
 We will continue to be guided by governmental advice and directives, but hope to be able to run this popular event in September.

 The walk is organised each year by the Rotary Club of Anstruther and East Neuk to raise money for good causes.
-A total of 26 charities benefitted last year and these are listed at the bottom of the page.
+A total of 22 charities benefitted in 2019 and these are listed at the bottom of the page.